-Sometimes you need medical care for a condition that is not an emergency (i.e., bronchitis, high fever, sprained ankle), but that is urgent and you can not wait for a regular appointment.
+Sometimes you need medical care for a condition that is not an emergency (e.g., bronchitis, high fever, sprained ankle), but is urgent, and you cannot wait for a regular appointment.
 If you need urgent care, call your physician or his or her backup.
 You can also call the Empire HealthLine toll-free at 877-TALK-2RN (825-5276) for advice, 24 hours a day, seven days a week.